-Short-term debt Rating: A-1

-The A-1 category is the highest of six categories used by S&P for short-term debt.
+Short-term debt Rating: A-1 The A-1 category is the highest of six categories used by S&P for short-term debt.
 An obligation rated A-1 indicates that the borrower's capacity to meet its financial commitment with respect to the obligation is strong.

-Issuer credit rating Legacy senior debt(1) Senior debt(2) Subordinated indebtedness
+Issuer credit rating Rating: A+ Senior debt (1) Bail-in senior debt (2) Rating: A+ Subordinated indebtedness Rating: A- Rating: A-

-Rating: A-Issuer credit ratings are a forward-looking opinion about an obligor's overall creditworthiness.
+Issuer credit ratings are a forward-looking opinion about an obligor's overall creditworthiness.
 This opinion focuses on the obligor's capacity and willingness to meet its financial commitments as they come due.
 It does not apply to any specific financial obligation, as it does not take into account the nature of and provisions of the obligation, its standing in bankruptcy or liquidation, statutory preferences, or the legality and enforceability of the obligation.
-Debt ratings are a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
+Issue or debt ratings are a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
 It takes into consideration the creditworthiness of guarantors, insurers, or other forms of credit enhancement on the obligation and takes into account the currency in which the obligation is denominated.